-© Unofficial Royalty 2023
+© Unofficial Royalty 2024

 June 16, 1332 – Birth of Isabella of England, Countess of Bedford, daughter of King Edward III of England, at Woodstock Palace in Woodstock, Oxfordshire, England

 Isabella married the French nobleman Enguerrand VII, Lord of Coucy.
 Her father Edward III granted him the titles Earl of Albemarle and Earl of Bedford.
 Isabella and Enguerrand had two daughters.
 Throughout her married life, Isabella never felt quite at home at the Château de Coucy in Coucy-le-Château-Auffrique, Lordship of Coucy, now in France.
 Whenever Enguerrand had to be away for extended periods, she would return to England.
 Isabella was at her father’s deathbed in 1377.
 Because her elder brother Edward, Prince of Wales, the Black Prince had died in 1376, his ten-year-old son succeeded as King Richard II.
 After the coronation of Richard II, Enguerrand decided to cut all ties to England and only serve the French king, effectively ending his marriage with Isabella.
 Enguerrand returned to France, never to see Isabella again.
-Isabella remained in England with her younger daughter Philippa while her older daughter Marie continued to live in France.
+Isabella remained in England with her younger daughter Philippa while her older daughter Marie continued living in France.
 Isabella died either in April 1379 or sometime between June 17 and October 5, 1382, aged 47 or 50.
 She was buried in Christ Church Greyfriars in London, England.

 Unofficial Royalty: Isabella of England, Countess of Bedford